 Septoria tritici in winter wheat

-Mainly wheat but also occasionally on rye, triticale and some grass species.
+Although wheat is the main host, the disease occasionally affects rye, triticale and some grass species.

 Septoria often results in elongated, oval septoria lesions that are restricted by leaf veins, giving a rectangular appearance.
 Water-soaked patches often form, surrounded by leaf yellowing or death.
 Lesions may coalesce to form large areas of necrotic brown tissue.
 Mature lesions contain characteristic, small (but visible) black fruiting bodies (pycnidia).
 However, pycnidia are not always visible in immature lesions.